rule

 Text 35

-Being successful in the austerities of vedic wisdom according the disciplic succession, worshipable as the master of all the forefathers and expert and self-realized in the practice of yoga, I couldn't fully understand Him from whom the self generated.
+Being successful in the austerities of vedic wisdom according disciplic succession, worshipable as the master of all the forefathers and expert and self-realized in the practice of yoga, I could not completely understand Him from whom the self generated.
+(Vedabase)

 Text 36

-I am [therefore] devoted to the all-auspicious feet of the Lord of the surrendered souls, who stop the repetition of births and deaths and grant the vision of happiness; one surely cannot estimate the potency of His personal energies- as much as the way the sky can't see its own limit, therefore: how can others know?
+I am [therefore] devoted to the all-auspicious feet of the Lord of the surrendered souls, who stop the repetition of birth's and death and who give the vision of happiness; one surely cannot estimate the potency of His personal energies - as the way the sky can't see its own limit, therefore how can others know?
+(Vedabase)

 Text 37

-Since neither I, nor all you sons, nor the Destroyer can factually know [of all] His movements, how then then would the other God-conscious?
+Since neither I, nor all you sons, nor the Destroyer can factually know [of all] His movements, what else then would the other god-conscious?
 The intelligence bewildered by the illusory energy of what is created can only see as far as one's ability reaches.
+(Vedabase)

 Text 38

-Our respectful obeisances unto Him, the Supreme Lord, whose incarnation and activities we glorify, even though persons like us do not fully know Him.
+Unto Him, the Supreme Lord, our respectful obeisances, whose incarnation and activities we glorify, although we do not know Him fully.
+(Vedabase)

 Text 39

-He, the very Primordial Original Personality in each millennium creates from the unborn soul to the [material] self, by His own Self, His own transcendental presence maintaining Himself [for some time] as well as absorbing [Himself again].
+He, the very Primordial Original Personality in each millennium creates from the unborn soul to the [material] self by His own Self His own transcendental presence maintaining Himself [for some time] as well as absorbing [Himself again].
+(Vedabase)

 Text 40-41

-Without a material tinge, pure and perfect in knowledge and all pervading in His fullness He is situated in truth as the absolute without a beginning and an end, free from the modes of nature and eternally unrivaled.
-O wise one, the great thinkers can only understand this with a pacified self and their senses under cover, otherwise it will certainly be beyond their scope and distorted by untenable arguments.
+Without a material tinge, pure and perfect in knowledge and all-pervading in His fullness He is situated in truth as the absolute without a beginning and an end, free from the modes of nature and eternally unrivaled.
+O wise one, the great thinkers can only understand this with a pacified self and their senses under cover, otherwise it will certainly be out of view and distorted by untenable arguments.
+(Vedabase)

 Text 42